 14. Creeping Fig (Ficus Pumila ‘Variegata’)

-The Creeping Fig plant is one of our favorite indoor houseplants.
+The Creeping Fig plant is one of my favorite indoor houseplants.

 The dark green leaves of this plant are bordered with variegated white colors and are relatively small.